menu

 Jervell and Lange-Nielsen Syndrome

-This hearing syndrome is associated with cardiac arrhythmias There is by prolongation of the QT interval, torsade de pointe arrhythmias (turning of the points, in reference to the apparent alternating positive and negative QRS complexes), sudden syncopal episodes, and severe-to-profound sensorineural hearing loss.
+This hearing syndrome is associated with cardiac arrhythmias.
+There is prolongation of the QT interval, torsade de pointe arrhythmias (turning of the points, in reference to the apparent alternating positive and negative QRS complexes), sudden syncopal episodes, and severe-to-profound sensorineural hearing loss.

 In the "Large Vestibular Aqueduct syndrome" there is enlargement of the endolymphatic duct (ED on figure above) that connects the endolymphatic compartment (blue above) to the endolymphatic sac (which lies just under the dura of the posterior fossa, ES above).
-Persons with LVAS may develop hearing loss as well as be unusually vulnerable to inner ear disease associated with head injury.
-Not all patients with LVAS have it as a hereditory condition (see later section on non-hereditory LVAS).
+See the page EVA on this condition.

 Mohr-Tranebjaerg syndrome (DFN-1)